What do you mean by emerging media?

 What kind of background do I need to apply?

 The program is open to all college graduates.
-You do not have to have majored in communication or a related discipline as an undergraduate, nor do you need professional experience in a communication discipline.
+You do not have to have majored in communication or a related discipline as an undergraduate, nor do you need professional or technical experience in a communication discipline.

 What kinds of jobs am I likely to be qualified for as a result of taking the program?